 Bergum Wood Appeal Success

 Thank you to everyone who helped to raise over £12,000 to buy 1.25ha (approx. 3 acres) of woodland.
 The wood, near Bergum corner (the viewpoint between Pennerley and Stiperstones village), is now owned by Natural England as part of The Stiperstones NNR.
-The woodland will be restored to native deciduous woodland, initially by felling non-native conifers before planting oaks from other woods on the reserve.
+The first stage of the restoration to native deciduous woodland has been completed with the felling of the non-native conifers.
+The next stage is clearing the brash before planting oaks from other woods on the reserve.
 In the autumn an acorn collection will be organised – watch this space.

 Activities Planned for 2018

 In each of 2015, 2016 and 2017 the Upper Onny Wildlife Group has been awarded a grant by the Shropshire Hills AONB to survey the Rivers East and West Onny for two species of invasive exotic plants: Himalayan Balsam and Japanese Knotweed and then to implement measures to control these plants.
 Rob Rowe completes the annual survey.
 Himalayan Balsam, which was initially far more abundant than anticipated on the R. West Onny, is now far less prevalent.
 However, isolated Himalayan Balsam plants continue to be found and must be removed (by pulling up by the roots) if the work of previous years is not to be in vain.
 Although the entire length of the West Onny must be searched the process is becoming quicker, enabling the volunteers to extend the length of river cleared each year.
 More volunteers are needed – please contact Rob Rowe via e-mail to UOWG@shropscwgs.org.uk